nibley/adventofcode/README.md

 Favorite problems
 - 2018 13 (minecarts)
 - 2017 21 (expanding Conway, was elegant)
+- 2022 21 (used eval trick to solve an equation)

 Other problems to revisit
 - 2015 19 (part 2)